Defining Pride and Humility

 Resistance is futile.
 Resistance to humility, that is.
-Either we choose to let go of pride and to humble ourselves before a Holy God, or we choose to suffer the consequences of opposing God.
+Either we choose to let go of pride and humble ourselves before a Holy God, or we choose to suffer the consequences of opposing God.
 Willingly choosing humbleness is a much better option that being humbled by God.
 Just read the Old Testament for proof of that fact.

 “Humility is not denying the power or gifting you have, but admitting that the gifting is from God and the power comes through you and not from you.”
 (Unknown)

 Choosing humility involves realizing your value as a redeemed child of God, value from Him and not in any way earned or created by you.
-It means focusing on what God did for your redemption and then choosing to live that out in obedience by serving Him in whatever way He asks using the abilities, talents and gifts he gives.
+It means focusing on what God did for your redemption and then choosing to live that out in obedience by serving him in whatever way he asks using the abilities, talents and gifts he gives.

-Practical Humility True humility comes to us exemplified perfectly in the life of Christ.
+True humility comes to us exemplified perfectly in the life of Christ.
 Applied to Jesus, the NASB Life Application Study Bible defines humility as:

 “[Jesus’s] attitude of service to others and His willingness to forego the rights and exaltation that are properly His as the Son of God.”

 Jesus’s one focus – to seek and to save the lost – led Him down a path of obedience to the Father all the way to the cross.
-This involved serving others, being criticized for associating with “lesser” sorts, and submitting to God’s will over His own.
+This involved serving others, being criticized for associating with “lesser” sorts, and submitting to God’s will over his own.
 With every right for exaltation, Christ chose humbleness.
 At the very least, with no right at all for exaltation, we can choose to live lives of practical humility as we follow His example by:

 - Humbling ourselves regularly before God.
 (James 4:10; Luke 18:9-14)